meldra/waswherewhen/README.md

 ### INSTALL INSTRUCTIONS ###

+* A database that supports "WITH" queries, eg, postgres 8.4

 Brief, and possibly incomplete at this point:

 * Install django as per your operating system's instructions